Common Placement Test Basics

 COVID-19 Update: Testing Services

-A remote testing option for College Credit Placement Testing via the ACCUPLACER Next Generation Exam (equivalent to the PERT) is now available for current or accepted EFSC students who need to take a common college credit placement test.
-Registration is also available for Remote TEAS Testing for health sciences and nursing applicants and many Industry Certification exams.
-Click for ACCUPLACER and other exam registration links and updates on other remote testing options available soon.
-In-person exams administered at EFSC Testing and Assessment Centers have been canceled until further notice.
+A remote testing option for College Credit Placement Testing via the ACCUPLACER Next Generation Exam (equivalent to the PERT) is available for current or accepted EFSC students who need to take a common college credit placement test.
+Remote options are available for several other tests, plus EFSC Assessment Centers have begun on-campus options for select exams not available remotely, including limited PERT testing, Mon. - Thurs.
+9 AM - 1:45 PM.
+Click for Virtual & On-Campus Testing Availability and information on how to register or request testing.
 Visit the Virtual Student Services Guide for contact information.

-Students are required to present test scores from a common placement test prior to registering for classes, unless they meet exemption status.
-At Eastern Florida State College, the following tests are accepted:
+Degree-seeking students are required to present test scores from a common placement test or meet placement testing exemption status prior to registering for classes.
+At Eastern Florida State College, the following placement tests are accepted:

 - Florida Postsecondary Education Readiness Test (PERT)

-At Eastern Florida, in accordance with state law related to Developmental Education Reform, students are either considered “exempt” from placement testing or they are considered “traditional placement” if they do not meet the state guidelines for exemption.
+At Eastern Florida, in accordance with state law related to Developmental Education Reform, students are either “exempt” from placement testing based on the exemption guidelines created by Florida law (and explained in the bullet above) or they are considered “traditional placement” if they do not meet the state exemption guidelines.
+View more details on the placement testing exemption created by Florida lawmakers, including details on students who it does not appy to, such as home schooled students.

 Exempt students may elect to test for academic competency and enroll in developmental education even though it is no longer required.
 It is in the student's best interest to enroll in developmental education coursework that is either elected or required as early as possible in the academic career.

 Cut scores for placement into specific college credit classes are defined by SBE Rule 6A-10.0315.
-Beginning fall 2014, ENCV 0015 and MATV 0022 will no longer be offered.
-Students should see an advisor to determine exemption or placement recommendations.
+Since fall 2014, ENCV 0015 and MATV 0022 have no longer been offered.
+Students should see an advisor if needed to discuss and determine exemption or placement recommendations.